Mohammed bin Rashid Space Centre: Programmes and applications

-The Mohammed bin Rashid Space Centre launched the Advanced Aerial Systems Programme in September 2014.
+The Mohammed bin Rashid Space Center launched the Advanced Aerial Systems Programme in September 2014.
 The programme is aimed at developing the capabilities of the UAE for designing, manufacturing and operating advanced aerial system.

-The first project under the Advance Aerial Systems Programme was the development of a High Altitude Pseudo Satellite (HAPS) system in partnership with Airbus Defence and Space, one of the companies under the Airbus Group.
+The first project under the Advance Aerial Systems Program was the development of a High Altitude Pseudo Satellite (HAPS) system in partnership with Airbus Defence and Space, one of the companies under the Airbus Group.
 With the use of highly advanced systems and materials, HAPS has demonstrated the ability to fly continuously for over two weeks, which is 10 times longer than any other Unmanned Aerial System (UAS) developed to date.
 The system provides a combination of the benefits of a satellite, in terms of altitude and applications, and an aircraft, in terms of re-usability and coverage.

 The HAPS system has the ability to fly in the stratosphere at an altitude of 65,600 feet (20 km) above air traffic making it easier for different applications to work effectively.
 The use of the applications onboard HAPS include thermal imaging, full-HD video imaging (1080p), creation of temporary communication networks and the strengthening of navigation systems.
 The operational version of the aircraft is expected to go into service by the end of 2016.

 MBRSC also created a "Super Resolution Tool" in May 2014.
-The tool has been developed by Saeed Al Mansoori, an engineer at MBRSC, and it has helped in improving the resolution of images taken by DubaiSat-1 and DubaiSat-2 by 0.75 metres.
+The tool has been developed by Saeed Al Mansoori, an engineer at MBRSC, and it has helped in improving the resolution of images taken by DubaiSat-1 and DubaiSat-2 by 0.75 meters.
 It helps in improving the details of the image when zoomed in by significantly increasing the number of pixels.

-At the February 2017 World Government Summit, the United Arab Emirates announced a plan to establish a settlement on Mars by 2117, led by the Mohammed bin Rashid Space Centre.
+At the February 2017 World Government Summit, the United Arab Emirates announced a plan to establish a settlement on Mars by 2117, led by the Mohammed bin Rashid Space Center.